-have found three main results.
+In this paper, we have investigated how school closures affect the aggregate economy, inequality, and intergenerational mobility through intergenerational human capital transmissions in the medium and long term.
+Using a dynastic overlapping generations general equilibrium model wherein altruistic parents invest in their children's human capital, which complements public schooling, we have found three main results.
 First, school closures bring about long-lasting adverse effects on the aggregate economy.
 General equilibrium effects play a substantial role in reshaping aggregate variables' dynamics.
-Second, school closures reduce the average lifetime income and intergenerational mobility of directly affected children, and these reductions are more severe for older children cohorts.
+Second, school closures reduce the average lifetime income and intergenerational mobility of directly affected children, and these reductions are more severe for older children.
 These results are driven mainly by parental investment responses that differ by a child's age and parental income.

 Moreover, we have shown that substitutability between private and public investment shapes school closure costs along different dimensions.
 While a higher elasticity of substitution induces less significant damages in the aggregate economy and overall lifetime incomes of the affected children, it exacerbates reductions in intergenerational mobility and raises inequality.
 Therefore, our result has interesting implications for the role of government.
-Depending on the degree of this substitutability and the social welfare function that puts different weights on aggregate efficiency and inequality or immobility aversion, the cost of school closures of the same length can vary substantially.
+Depending on the degree of this substitutability and the social welfare function that puts different weights on aggregate efficiency and inequality or immobility aversion, the cost of school closures of the same length can vary substantially.31

-Given these clear, interesting differences driven by substitutability between public and parental investments, we believe that school closure shocks might provide good opportunities to estimate the elasticity of substitution between private and public investments, which could vary across countries.
-Likewise, our model framework would be useful for studying unexplored interesting research topics as data become more available and more accessible.
+Given these clear, interesting differences driven by substitutability between public and parental investments, we believe that school closure shocks might provide good opportunities to estimate the elasticity of substitution between private and public investments, which could vary across countries.32 Likewise, our model framework would be useful for studying unexplored interesting research topics as data become more available and more accessible.
 For example, an interesting normative question is how to optimally make up for losses from school closures dynamically.
-We leave these interesting related questions for future work.
+We leave these interesting and important questions for future work.

-&lt;sup>31For example, the cost of school closures can be considered negligible if a country features high substitutability between private and public investment and cares little about its consequences for intergenerational mobility and inequality.
+31For example, the cost of school closures can be considered negligible if a country features high substitutability between private and public investment and cares little about its consequences for intergenerational mobility and inequality.

-&lt;sup>32Given the possibility that private education might take some time to adjust in its size, it seems necessary for such empirical analysis to address the presence of fixed costs in such private education businesses.
+32Given the possibility that private education might take some time to adjust in its size, it seems necessary for such empirical analysis to address the presence of fixed costs in such private education businesses.